adebola-io/cells/README.md

 console.log(count.value); // Output: 5
 ```

-### Creating a Derived Cell
+### 2. Derived Cells

-Derived cells compute their values based on other cells:
+Derived cells allow you to create computed values based on other cells.
+They update automatically when their dependencies change, ensuring your derived state is always in sync.

 ```javascript
 const count = Cell.source(0);